mona-actions/gh-gitlab-stats/README.md

 ## Caveats

 - Watch out for RateLimiting when running this tools.
 Extensive testing hasn't been done.
-- Some metrics are not available due to them not being available or need to be implemented.
+- Some metrics are not exported due to them not being available or need to be implemented.
 See in [columns](#columns) section.